kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 We are excited to introduce the answer: **native JSON indexing in TiCI**.

 This feature is designed specifically for you.
-It bridges the gap between traditional search engines and analytical databases by integrating a powerful inverted index directly into TiDB's storage layer.
-With TiCI, you can index not only text but also **numeric, date, boolean, and array types** within your JSON documents.
+It extends TiCI's powerful indexing capabilities—which already support text, numeric, date, boolean, and array types—to the fields within your JSON documents.
 The result is a unified system that delivers the best of both worlds: the high-performance search you rely on and the sophisticated SQL analytics you need, all in one place.

 This document outlines our proposed design for this transformative feature.

-## 2. A New Way to Query: Powerful, Intuitive, and SQL-Native
+## 2. A Powerful and SQL-Native Query Interface

-To provide a clear and powerful interface, we propose a new set of SQL functions prefixed with `TICI_`.
+To provide a clear and powerful interface that feels native to the TiDB/MySQL ecosystem, we will enhance the existing `fts_match` family of functions.
 These functions act as markers, telling the TiDB query optimizer to delegate the work to TiCI's specialized index, ensuring maximum performance.
-This approach avoids the complex `MATCH...AGAINST` syntax and provides a more intuitive, SQL-native experience.

 ### Proposed Functions:

-*   `TICI_MATCH(json_col, path, query_text)`: For all text-based searches, including term, phrase, and prefix matching.
+*   `fts_match(json_col, path, query_text)`: The primary function for term and phrase matching.
-*   `TICI_RANGE(json_col, path)`: A marker for accelerating range queries on numeric and date fields using standard SQL operators (`>`, `<`, `BETWEEN`).
+*   `fts_match_prefix(json_col, path, prefix_text)`: For dedicated prefix matching.
-*   `TICI_CONTAINS(json_col, path, value)`: Checks for the existence of a specific value in a JSON array.
+*   `fts_range(json_col, path)`: A marker for accelerating range queries on numeric and date fields.
+It is used in conjunction with standard SQL operators (`>`, `<`, `BETWEEN`).
-*   `TICI_EXISTS(json_col, path)`: A boolean function to check if a given JSON path exists and is not `null`.
+*   `fts_exists(json_col, path)`: A boolean function to check if a given JSON path exists and is not `null`.

 ## 3. Usage and Examples